lcruspe/WebDriverManager/README.md

 ## Installing

 - Download the latest disk image from the Releases page
-- Recommended: uninstall the stock menu bar app and preference pane
 - You can add the app to your account's 'Startup Items' manually if you want it to start every boot

 ## Features